TheragenGenomecare/GenomomFF/README.md

 `` You can See Correlation output and also Correlation csv file saved inside testing folder with correlation value at last ``
 #### This program run both on Linux and Windows and we Recommend Windows , Python 3.7 and R 3.6
-### `Any Kinds of Questions ,  Bugs , Suggestions or Eroor are heartly welcome.
+### `Any Kinds of Questions ,  Bugs , Suggestions or Error are heartly welcome.
 Thank You`
 #### Sunshin Kim (sunshinkim3@gmail.com)
 #### Adh Krish (krishdb38@gmail.com)